To plan weekly activities faster, simple lesson plan templates are the way to go.

-Simple Lesson Plan Template (Example 1)
+1. Five-Day Week Simple Lesson Plan Template

 Personalize the template with your name plus date, and edit the blue-shaded areas with your specific information.

-A favorite of our readers, the K.I.S.S lesson plan template (Keep It Super Simple) aims to help you complete all of your planning in under 2 hours!
+The K.I.S.S lesson plan template (Keep It Super Simple) aims to help you complete all of your planning in under 2 hours!

-Personalize each template with your name, subject area, teaching objective, and parts of the lesson.
+You can personalize it with your name, subject area, teaching objective, and parts of the lesson.

 This section also lends itself well to reviewing previous material or sharing a read-aloud text.

-To teach to various learning styles, rotate learning formats such as partner work, literacy centers, small group conferencing, and group work.
+To teach various learning styles, rotate learning formats such as partner work, literacy centers, small group conferencing, and group work.

-AFTER SECTION – Conclude the lesson.
+Conclude the lesson.
 Assign independent work, or provide a quick informal assessment such as an exit ticket.

-Very Simple Lesson Plan Template (Example 4)
+4. Very Simple Lesson Plan Template

 Looking for a very simple lesson plan template?